 Student athletes of the East Knox Local School District shall not use, possess, give, sell or otherwise transmit, or be under the influence of any drug, or counterfeit drug, the possession or use of which is prohibited by law.
 This includes narcotic, inhalants, hallucinogenic drugs, alcohol, amphetamines, anabolic steroids, cocaine, intoxicants or other controlled substances of any kind.
-The use or possession of any kind of eCigarettes is also prohibited.
+The use or possession of any kind of tobacco products, including eCigarettes/vape pens is also prohibited.
 The use of any legitimately possessed substance for an illegal or abusive purpose falls within the prohibition of this paragraph.

 This policy will be subject to enforcement and/or disciplinary action by the Athletic Department and administration for twelve (12) months of the year.
 Additionally, violations of this policy are accumulative:

-A. During a student's participation in athletics at the Junior High level

-B. During a student's participation in athletics at the high school level (Junior

-High accumulation ends and high school accumulation begins with eighth grade graduation.)
+- A. During a student's participation in athletics at the middle school level. - B. During a student's participation in athletics at the high school level (middle school accumulation ends and high school accumulation begins with the end of the 8th grade school year.)